Melaleuca trip part 2

 Ossa summit area

 During the night, whilst listening to the drama, I noticed that water was falling on my face.
 I reached for my torch and discovered it was sopping.
 In mild panic I rescued my beloved camera and gps device and put them as high as I could, but was not confident, as my face was still being splashed.
 I did my best.
 My sleeping bag was more than moist.
-An hour later, I notice that my pillow – that is, all my emergency dry clothes, in a drysack – were now also wet.
+An hour later, I noticed that my pillow – that is, all my emergency dry clothes, in a drysack – was now also wet.
 Somehow I fell asleep anyway.

 Donatia novae-zelandia was enthusiastically flowering in the summit area.

 In the morning I awoke to the sight of a lake in my tent.
 Other plans I had made for this day to be spent at my will were now cancelled, as drying my stuff in the hut became my primary objective.
 First, however, I wanted to do something for exercise, so went up Mt Oakleigh in the rain (third time).
 The lush, mossy myrtle forest was magnificent in the mist.
-On the top rocks, the wind was blowing furiously and it was very cold.
+On the top rocks, the wind was blowing furiously, and it was very cold.
 I had achieved my daily quota of exercise, so that was fine, and now I could try to dry things out to prevent hypothermia that night.
 High resolves cancelled, I moved into the hut.
 (No photos of Oakleigh; that might have killed my camera).

 Richea scoparia, Ossa

 The next wave of Overland Trail walkers entered: another group of really nice people with new friends to be made.
 They were most solicitous about my gear, and many helped me turn and rearrange items to get them dry.
 We chatted around the heater meanwhile – hardly unpleasant.
 I was anxious to finish as quickly as possible, as these people were wet from the day as well, so we all needed to dry things.
 Amongst the smiling faces was a friend of my daughter’s from primary school in Canberra.
 It was fabulous to catch up with him and his family.
 I was really warmed to see so many children on the trail happily experiencing this initiation ceremony into distance bushwalking.
-They were happy, loved to tell me about the birds and other aspects of nature they had seen.
+They were happy, and loved to tell me about the birds and other aspects of nature they had seen.
 I loved meeting them.

 Richea scoparia on the descent.
 To Cathedral Mountain.